msavusal/Movie-API/README.md

 python manage.py loaddata db.json
 ```
 This uses a json dump file to populate the database.
-## Instruction on how to run the tests of your database.
+## Instruction on how to run the tests on the database.
 To run the test run the following command (in the main Movie-API folder):
 ```python
 python manage.py test